PP-Module for Email Client

 5.2.3 Identification and Authentication (FIA)

-The TSF shall prevent the signing of email if the email protection certificate is deemed invalid.
+Application Note: The intent of this requirement is to enforce that the TSF presents the installation of code or the signing and encryption of email if the associated code signing or email protection certificate is deemed invalid.

 5.2.4 Security Management (FMT)